Michigan Labor Laws

 What are Michigan Leave Laws?

-• Family Medical Leave – The Family and Medical Leave Act is a law that provides certain Michigan employees with the opportunity to take 12 weeks of unpaid leave after experiencing major life events.
+• Family and Medical Leave: Employees in Michigan can apply for leave under the Family and Medical Leave Act if they are absent for five or more days from work due to major life events.
 These events can include caring for a newborn child, adopting or fostering a child, experiencing a health condition that prevents you from working, or caring for a family member with a serious health condition.
-However, it’s important to note that federal law specifies certain conditions that must be met in order to be eligible for this leave.
-To take family medical leave, an employee must have worked for the same employer for at least 12 months prior to the leave and have worked at least 1,250 hours in those 12 months.
+To become eligible, an employee must have worked for the same employer for at least 12 months before the leave and have worked at least 1,250 hours in those 12 months.

-• Jury Duty Leave – In Michigan, employees have the legal right to serve on a jury, and employers cannot prevent them from doing so.
-It’s important to note that employers cannot retaliate or threaten to take action against employees who choose to fulfill this civic duty.
-Furthermore, employers cannot require employees to work additional hours, which includes the time spent attending court, without a written agreement.
+• Jury Duty Leave: Employees have the right to take jury duty leave in Michigan.
+Employers cannot discipline or discharge employees who choose to fulfill this civic duty.
+Furthermore, without a written agreement, employers cannot require employees to work overtime on days they’re scheduled to report for jury duty.
 Violating these rules may result in charges of misdemeanor or even contempt of court.

 What is Michigan Non-Required Leave?

-Here is a table of official US holidays:
+Here is a table of official holidays observed in Michigan in 2024:

 Learn more about Michigan Leave Laws.